Southeast Chapter of American College of Sportsmedicine

 SEACSM is all about Student networking!
 Getting involved with the Southeastern chapter of ACSM is a great opportunity for students to speak directly to graduate students and faculty to learn about potential educational or employment opportunities.
 Both the National and regional Southeastern meetings give students an opportunity to learn about a variety of research applications through personal interaction, and to present their research in a professional setting.
 Not to mention- it’s fun!

-I am currently seeking student representatives from Universities throughout the Southeastern region to join our Student Coalition!
+We are currently seeking student representatives from Universities throughout the Southeastern region to join our Student Coalition!
 The purpose of the Student Coalition is to provide a platform for students to communicate and provide information about meetings, potential funding opportunities, and even ride and room sharing for conferences.

 Whether you are seeking information about a prospective graduate program or just enjoy meeting others with similar interests, networking with other students is a learning experience you cannot find anywhere else!